Legal Custody: The legal authority to make decisions or act on behalf of a child.

 Residential Parent: This is the parent with whom the child lives on a daily basis.
 In some states this person is called the “custodial parent.”

 Shared Residency: In this situation the child resides for some amount of time in each parent’s home.
 The exact time is specified in the parenting plan.

 A child custody or child support case may begin at the time of a divorce or because of a paternity case.
-If you need help bringing a custody or support case to court, contact my Lenexa, Kansas law office.
-I am family lawyer Valerie L. Moore, and I use my seven years of family law experience and mediation skills to help families reach fair and cost-effective solutions to child custody matters.
+If you need help bringing a custody or support case to court, contact our Lenexa, Kansas law office.
+Our family lawyers use their family law experience and mediation skills to help families reach fair and cost-effective solutions to child custody matters.

 Petition for Child Custody and Parenting Time

 Child custody is a hotly contested issue in most divorce cases.
 Strong emotions can make it difficult for parents to work together to develop a custody plan based on their child’s best interest.
 This is when a trained mediator can be particularly helpful.
 Learn more about mediation and how we can help you and your child’s other parent reach a child custody / parenting time agreement that is acceptable to all parties.

 We assist clients with Kansas child custody modifications when a change in circumstances requires a change in parenting time or custody, such as:

 Filing a motion to modify a child custody order